2015 Kansas City Chiefs season: Week 16: vs. Cleveland Browns

 The Browns, led by Johnny Manziel, attempted a comeback to put a stop to Kansas City's playoff hopes, but Cleveland did not have any timeouts remaining, and they ultimately ran out of time when Manziel couldn't advance the ball down the field fast enough.

-With the win, the Chiefs went to 10–5 and clinched a playoff spot.
+With the win, the Chiefs went to 10–5 (3-1 against the AFC North) and clinched a playoff spot.
+However, Denver's win over Cincinnati meant the Chiefs failed to clinch the AFC West for the 5th straight season.
+This was the last time the Chiefs didn't clinch the AFC West until 2025.